A Flash Flood of Colour: Style and themes

-A Flash Flood of Colour is noted for its fusion of genres: electronic music, rock music, hip-hop music and hardcore punk.
-The album is considered to "contain at least two or three different genres within each track", blending elements of other styles (alternative rock, dubstep, drum and bass, industrial, techno, trance, electro, British hip hop, grime and metalcore) into post-hardcore with metal elements.
-Fusing electronic music with heavy rock music has led to the album's style being described as electronicore.
+A Flash Flood of Colour is noted for its fusion of electronic music, rock music, hip hop and hardcore punk.
+The album is considered to "contain at least two or three different genres within each track", blending post-hardcore, electronicore, dubstep, drum and bass, and alternative metal, with elements of other styles (alternative rock, industrial, techno, trance, electro, British hip hop, grime and metalcore). with metal elements.

 The theme of A Flash Flood of Colour is politically progressive.
 The album's treatment of current affairs and environmental issues takes aim "at the failings of capitalism, the hypocrisy of modern politics and the blatant disregard of human health and happiness" and has been compared to the calculated approach of the Occupy movement, rather than an ensuing class conflict.
 Despite its political themes, Reynolds denied that the album was politically motivated: "This album is anti-politics.
 We say that politics is an outdated system.
 It is time that we embrace technological developments and no longer have to rely on a rule.
 Our lives should develop according to scientific findings."
 He described A Flash Flood of Colour's recurring theme as "perspective": "We're not trying to think subjectively."
 The Real News, Democracy Now! and journalist John Pilger have all influenced Reynolds' political views.